Sacred prostitution: Modern views

 According to Avaren Ipsen, from University of California, Berkeley's Commission on the Status of Women, the myth of sacred prostitution works as "an enormous source of self-esteem and as a model of sex positivity" to many sex workers.
 She compared this situation to the figure of Mary Magdalene, whose status as a prostitute, though short-lived according to Christian texts and disputed among academics, has been celebrated by sex working collectives (among them Sex Workers Outreach Project USA) in an effort to de-stigmatize their job.
 Ipsen speculated that academic currents trying to deny sacred prostitution are ideologically motivated, attributing them to the "desires of feminists, including myself, to be 'decent.'"

 In her book The Sacred Prostitute: Eternal Aspect of the Feminine, psychoanalyst Nancy Qualls-Corbett praised sacred prostitution as an expression of female sexuality and a bridge between the latter and the divine, as well as a rupture from mundane sexual degradation. "[The sacred prostitute] did not make love in order to obtain admiration or devotion from the man who came to her...
 She did not require a man to give her a sense of her own identity; rather this was rooted in her own womanliness."
 Qualls also equated censuring sacred prostitution to demonize female sexuality and vitality.
 "In her temple, men and women came to find life and all that it had to offer in sensual pleasure and delight.
 But with the change in cultural values and the institutionalization of monotheism and patriarchy, the individual came to the House of God to prepare for death."

 This opinion is shared by several schools of modern Paganism, among them Wicca, for whom sacred prostitution, independently from its historical backing, embodies the sacralization of sex and a celebration of the communion between female and male sexuality.
 This practice is associated to spiritual healing and sex magic.
 Within secular thinking, philosopher Antonio Escohotado is a popular adept of this current, favoring particularly the role of ancient sacred prostitutes and priestesses of Ishtar.
 In his seminal work Rameras y esposas, he extols them and their cult as symbols of female empowerment and sexual freedom.

-Actress Susie Lamb approached sacred prostitution in her 2014 performance Horae: Fragments of a Sacred History of Prostitution, in which she points out its value to challenge gender roles.
-"The idea of sacred prostitution is almost entirely incomprehensible to the modern imagination.
-It involved women having sex as an act of worship...
-The relationship between men and women in this ancient tradition is based on respect for the woman.
-She was seen as a powerful person."